-Hill embodies how PAM’s commitment to safety does not end with new driver training and orientation.
+Hill embodies how PAM’s commitment to driver safety does not end with new training and orientation.

-PAM puts daily safety reminders in front of drivers at least two ways.
+PAM puts daily driver safety reminders in front of drivers at least two ways.
 One is an email update that includes news about regulations and reminders about best practices for handling inspections, balancing heavy loads, or hauling hazardous materials.

 Drivers also receive daily messages through Omnitracs, a satellite-based mobile communications system that tracks routing, safety, and compliance, among other things.
 Each vehicle is equipped with a tablet that allows two-way communication between drivers and their driver managers.

 The messages include reviews of regulations and tips to keep safety top of mind; Hill points out there are so many regulations to keep in mind that it can be a bit overwhelming for a new driver.

 Drivers frequently are reminded about the 5 keys to truck driving safety, trademarked by Harold L. Smith, who founded the Smith System driving school in 1952.
 The mnemonic “All good kids like milk” is a way to remember the “A,” “G,” “K,” “L,” and “M” that make up the 5 keys:

 - Keep Your Eyes Moving®

 Challenges for New Drivers to Avoid Safety Risk